 The Group currently has two divisions: the pharmaceutical ingredients products segment and the property development segment.
 The pharmaceutical ingredients products segment was established in the People's Republic of China ("PRC") in 2007 for the expansion into human hormone production business.
-The property development segment was established as part of the Group's entry into the eco-tourism and real estate development and management business.
+The property development segment was established as part of the Group's entry into the ecotourism real estate development and management business.
 The segment completed development of the Lan County residential project in 2016.

-In FY2016, driven by the contribution from new property development segment, the group achieved a total revenue of RMB34.9 million, an increase of 9.5% or RMB3.0 million from RMB31.9 million in the corresponding period in 2015.
-The contribution from new property development segment, together with better performance from the pharmaceutical ingredients products segment, also helped the Company derive higher gross profit margins of 23.8% in FY2016 compared to 7.1% in FY 2015, which resulted in a RMB6.0 million increase in gross profit from RMB2.3 million in FY2015 to RMB8.3 million in FY 2016.
+In FY2017, driven by higher sales from the pharmaceutical products segment, the Group achieved a total revenue of RMB44.3 million, an increase of 26.9% or RMB9.4 million from RMB34.9 million in the corresponding period in 2016.
+Due to downward pressures on the gross margins of both segments the Group derive a lower higher gross profit margins of 9.6% in FY2017 compared to 23.8% in FY 2016, which resulted in a RMB4.1 million decrease in gross profit from RMB8.3 million in FY2016 to RMB4.2 million in FY 2017.
+The group also recorded an RMB11.2 million impairment loss to reflect the difference between the book value and recoverable amount of the Group's property, plant and equipmentrelating to the pharmaceutical ingredients products segment.

-FY2017 Prospects and Future Plans
+FY2018 Prospects and Future Plans

-The Group's entry into the eco-tourism real estate development and management business is expected to bring new revenue streams to the Group.
-The entry into this business will also enable the Group to reduce reliance on existing pharmaceutical ingredients products segment.
 The Company has obtained the land use right of parcel of land for residential property development of Lan County project in Wuping, Fujian, PRC and development of the said parcel of land commenced on 30 June 2014.
-The development of the Lan County project was very successful and the Management is currently in talks with the local government for other potential projects.
+The development of the Lan County project was very successful and is expected to continue to contribute to revenue in FY2018.